SendPhoto vs Google Photos: Professional Client Gallery Solutions

 SendPhoto Pricing

 SendPhoto offers 5GB free storage to test the platform.
-Paid plans start at $8/month (billed annually) for 100GB dedicated to client galleries, with all professional features included: password protection, custom watermarks, unlimited galleries, and no client account requirements.
+Paid plans start at $30/year or $3/month for 20GB and scale through 50GB, 100GB, 250GB, and 500GB, with all professional features included: password protection, custom watermarks, unlimited galleries, and no client account requirements.

 Conclusion